 How do you care for elephant ears in winter?

-The advice on how to care for elephant ears in your garden during winter will differ slightly depending on the hardiness zone in which you live.
+If you want to overwinter elephant ears in your yard, advice will differ slightly depending on the hardiness zone in which you live.

 'Most colocasia are hardy in zones 8b through 11 – so can be grown outside year round – but require special winter protection when grown in colder regions,' explains gardening expert Melinda Myers.

-Elephants ears will not survive frosts, so if you live in a colder zone, or the UK, dig up the tubers in fall 'just before or after a light frost and allow the tubers to dry in a warm, dry location for 1 to 2 weeks,' says Melinda.
+Elephants ears will not survive frosts, so if you live in a colder zone, dig up the tubers in fall 'just before or after a light frost and allow the tubers to dry in a warm, dry location for 1 to 2 weeks,' says Melinda.

 In marginally hardy areas – zones 7 to 11 – mulch elephant ears in winter with shredded leaves and lawn grass to help increase the plant's survival.